Risk assessment: Public health

 In the context of public health, risk assessment is the process of characterizing the nature and likelihood of a harmful effect to individuals or populations from certain human activities.
 Health risk assessment can be mostly qualitative or can include statistical estimates of probabilities for specific populations.
 In most countries, the use of specific chemicals or the operations of specific facilities (e.g. power plants, manufacturing plants) is not allowed unless it can be shown that they do not increase the risk of death or illness above a specific threshold.
 For example, the American Food and Drug Administration (FDA) regulates food safety through risk assessment, while the EFSA does the same in EU.

 An occupational risk assessment is an evaluation of how much potential danger a hazard can have to a person in a workplace environment.
 The assessment takes into account possible scenarios in addition to the probability of their occurrence and the results.
-The five types of hazards to be aware of are safety (those that can cause injury), chemicals, biological, physical, and ergonomic (those that can cause musculoskeletal disorders).
+The six types of hazards to be aware of are safety (those that can cause injury), chemicals, biological, physical, psychosocial (those that cause stress, harassment) and ergonomic (those that can cause musculoskeletal disorders).
 To appropriately access hazards there are two parts that must occur.
 Firstly, there must be an "exposure assessment" which measures the likelihood of worker contact and the level of contact.
 Secondly, a "risk characterization" must be made which measures the probability and severity of the possible health risks.